Chart Color Schemes

 Health outcomes in Geebung are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Common health conditions are somewhat typical but higher than the national average among older cohorts.
-Private health cover is relatively high at approximately 54% of the total population (around 2,693 people).
-Mental health issues and asthma are the most common medical conditions in the area, affecting 8.9 and 7.7% of residents respectively.
-About 68.7% of residents report having no medical ailments, compared to 0% across Greater Brisbane.
-The area has 16.0% of residents aged 65 and over (around 800 people).
-Health outcomes among seniors require more attention than those in the broader population.
+Private health cover stands at approximately 54% of the total population (~2,683 people), slightly above the average SA2 area rate.
+The most prevalent medical conditions are mental health issues and asthma, affecting 8.9 and 7.7% of residents respectively.
+Notably, 68.7% of residents report being completely clear of medical ailments compared to 0% across Greater Brisbane.
+As of 2016 data, 16.0% of Geebung's population is aged 65 and over (797 people).
+Health outcomes among seniors require more attention than the broader population due to presenting some challenges.

 Frequently Asked Questions - Health